Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Appendix

 \item ReAct \citep{yaoreact}: In ReAct, LLMs take actions based on the observation of the environment.
 Here, we adopt this method by letting the tools as the environment and giving LLMs boolean signals indicating whether the generated response adheres to all constraints in the instruction.

-\item CRITIC \citep{goucritic}: CRITIC uses tools for verification such as using external API for evaluating the toxic score of the response or code executor for checking code generation.
-We adopt this method into our scenario, where tools will pinpoint which constraint of the instruction is not satisfied.
+\item CRITIC \citep{goucritic}: CRITIC uses external API to evaluate the toxicity score of a generated response, focusing on a single predefined task.
+We adopt this method as a variant of our DVR framework, where tools will pinpoint which constraint of the instruction is not satisfied.

 \end{itemize}